Trepan-Debuggers/trepan-ni/lib/internal/command/help/syntax.md

 But still this is too much.
 Therefore there is a mode called "autoeval" which can simplify this situation.

-When set (and it is set by default), if the first word in input is not a known debugger command it will treat the line as something to be evaluated in the debugger context.
+When autoeval is set (and it is set by default), if the first word in input is not a known debugger command it will treat the line as something to be evaluated in the debugger context.

-This however has a drawback.
+We in effect surround the input `...` with `eval('...')`.
+Therefore, any strings inside should use double quotes `"`, not single quotes `'`.

+Aside from the string quoting problem mentioned above, there is another drawback.
 Suppose you simply mistype a debugger command?
 If that happens and autoeval is set on, we can't inform you of the mistyping.
 Suppose you type "ls" for "list".
-You'll get a message like:
+You'll get a message
+like:

 ```
 ReferenceError: ls is not defined.